 While the present Stage 1 specifications define a number of 5G system requirements to support NPN subscribers (TS 22.261, Section 6.25), the enhancements of the requirements for greater interworking between SNPNs and PLMNs/PNI-NPNs should be studied.
-This is particularly important as the normative requirements of Rel-19 Traffic steering and switching over two 3GPP access networks (TS 22.261, Section 6.50) do not apply to SNPN networks.
+It should be noted that not all SNPNs require interworking with PLMNs.
+Some will remain isolated, but others (e.g., in logistics/transportation and other verticals) require better interworking with PLMN networks.
+For the latter case, it is particularly important to address the gap relating to the normative requirements of Rel-19 Traffic steering and switching over two 3GPP access networks (TS 22.261, Section 6.50), which do not apply to SNPN networks.
+Aspects such as coverage, minimization of service interruption and steering of traffic towards the most suitable access network need to be considered.
+There is also a benefit for PLMNs, enabling them to offload or switch appropriate data flows onto another 3GPP access network based on subscriber policy.
 Hence, the requirements arising from SNPN or PLMN being a home network should be addressed.

+Finally, to avoid wider security implications resulting from using SNPN as a home network, where users may have SIM-less devices and hence use security credentials different from PLMNs, the study should be limited to SNPNs using SIMs with unique IMSIs.